 - Set up the electronics according to the scheme in figure 2. - Use the oscilloscope to check that the pulses have the expected shape after each unit.
 Set the CFD threshold levels.
 Assure that the gate pulse is active over both maxima of the pulses.
 Estimate the rise- and fall times for the pulses, and the time resolution. - Start the acquisition and start by calibrating both detectors.
-Use for example 60Co,22Na, or 133Ba as calibration sources. - Put the ^{166m}Ho source in front of the detectors and start the acquisition system. - Stop the ACQ after about 2h 30 min. - Start the analysis. - 166m Ho β^- -decays to the nucleus we are going to study.
-What nucleus is this?
-What is the spin and parity of the ground state for this nucleus? - Prepare the analysis of the level scheme by looking at the spectra before lab.
+Use for example 60Co,22Na, or 133Ba as calibration sources. - Put the source to be studied in front of the detectors and start the acquisition system. - Stop the ACQ after about 2h 30 min. - Start the analysis. - Prepare the analysis of the level scheme by looking at the spectra before lab.
 5. During lab.
-5, the rest of the analysis is made in order to build the level scheme. - You will find two rotational structures.
-One is built on the ground state, and one is built on a γ -vibration.
+5, the rest of the analysis is made in order to build the level scheme. - The radioactive source to be measured has a long-lived isomeric state which β^- -decays to the nucleus we are going to study.
+The mother nucleus has odd numbers of protons and neutrons.
+Both the mother and daughter nucleus are deformed.
+What is the spin and parity of the ground state for the daughter nucleus for which we are studying the excited states? - You will find at least two rotational structures.
+One is built on the ground state, the other is built on a γ-vibrational state.
 What spin sequences are possible in these two case? - Assume the nucleus to be of prolate shape, $\beta_2 = 0.3$.
-What value will we then get for the moment of inertia (\mathcal{J}) if we assume that the nucleus is a rigid body? - What value will we get if we assume that the nucleus is a fluid? - What can we assume about the excitation energy of the lowest excited state in the rotational band that is built on the ground state?

-A report should be written, where all of the above points are discussed.
+What value will we then get for the moment of inertia (\mathcal{J}) if we assume that the nucleus is a rigid body? - What value will we get if we assume that the nucleus is a fluid? - What can we assume about the excitation energy of the lowest excited state in the rotational band that is built on the ground state? - A report should be written, where all of the above points are discussed.